teisdbr/winlibrs-docs-test/librs-spec.md

 <br>

 ### Important Notes
 * [Data Element C7 - Number of Segments Transferred](./librs-spec#number-of-segments-transferred-c7) should be a six-digit long number that is front-padded with 0's that contains the number of lines in the Flat File (Including the Header and Trailer Segments).
-For instance, if Segment 99 appears on line number 512 in your Flat File, DE C7 should be '000512'.
+For instance, if Segment 99 appears on line number 512 in your Flat File, DE C7 should be '000512', and the full line would read '99000512ZZ' (plus Padding to make 150 characters).

 ### Segment 99 Errors and Explanations